kushalAgrawal17/Tic-Tac-Toe/README.md

 The programm has four classes
-1.TicTacToe - has the main function
+1. TicTacToe - has the main function
-2.Player
+2. Player
-3.Computer
+3. Computer
-4.ComputerControl - has the computer logic to decide position
+4. ComputerControl - has the computer logic to decide position